howerj/libforth/forth.md

         Interpreter word  = Any named (not 'invisible' ones) interpreter word gets put here.
         Defined word      = A list of words that have been defined with ':'

 ### Word names

+The storage area for the names of the words is disjoint from the rest of the word definition, this is for simplicity of the implementation which might be corrected in future versions.

+The first 32 bytes are reserved for the storage of the current word that is being read in, only 31 characters are allowed in a word name as the 32nd character is reserved for the NUL character.

+The rest of the dictionary contains NUL separated strings that words point into.

         .----------------------------------------------------------------.
         | 4000-401F              | 4020-7BFF                             |
         .----------------------------------------------------------------.
         | Currently read in word | List of null terminated defined words |
         .----------------------------------------------------------------.

 ## Glossary of FORTH words

 Each word is also given with its effect on the variable stack, any other effects